x00tex/hackTheBox/Boxes/windows/Retired/breadcrumbs/README.md

 ![](screenshots/smb-download-elf.png)

-open in ghidra, This bianry connecting to local server on port 1234 and retriving admin user password.
+open in ghidra, This binary connecting to local server on port 1234 and retrieving admin user password.

 ![](screenshots/elf-ghidra.png)